zeroxf89/agenticSeek/README.md

 - ️**Voice-enabled**: Speak and interact naturally
 - **Filesystem interaction**: Use bash to interact with your filesystem.
 - **Coding abilities**: Code in Python, C, Golang, and soon more
-- **Trial-and-error**: Automatically fixes code or command upon execution failure
+- **Trial-and-error**: If a command or code fails, the assistant retries to fixes it automatically, saving you time.
 - **Agent routing**: Select the best agent for the task
 - **Multi-agent (On Dev branch)**: For complex tasks, divide and conquer with multiple agents
 - **Tools:**: All agents have their respective tools ability.
 Basic search, flight API, files explorer, etc...
 - **Web browsing (not implemented yet | Hight priority task)**: Browse the web autonomously to conduct task.
-- **Memory&Recovery**: Compress conversation over time to retain usefull information, recover conversation session.
+- **Memory&Recovery**: Compress conversation over time to retain useful information, recover conversation session.

 ---

 ## Run locally

-**We recommand you use at least deepseek 14b, as smaller small will have trouble using tool and forget quickly the conversations.**
+**We recommend using at least Deepseek 14B—smaller models struggle with tool use and memory retention.**

 ### 1️⃣ **Install Dependencies**
 ```sh